Biography of Stanley Spencer

-1932: Spencer was elected an Associate Member of the Royal Academy of Arts in London.
-He was also chosen to exhibit at the Biennale in Venice.
-He then had an idea he would like to create his own building “The Church House” and all his non-commissioned work was to be for this major project, which unfortunately never got built.
+1932: Spencer is elected an Associate Member of the Royal Academy of Arts in London.
+He is also chosen to exhibit at the Biennale in Venice.
+He then has an idea that he would like to create his own building “The Church House” and all his non-commissioned work is to be for this major project, which unfortunately never got built.

 1933: He visits Switzerland.

-1935: Spencer resigned from the Royal Academy after the rejection of his paintings “St. Francis and the Birds” and “The Dustman or the Lovers” by the hanging Committee.
+1935: Spencer resigns from the Royal Academy after the rejection of his paintings “St. Francis and the Birds” and “The Dustman or the Lovers” by the hanging Committee.

-1937: After divorcing Hilda Carline he married Patricia Preece though they never lived together and never consummated the marriage.
-The honeymoon was spent in St. Ives in Cornwall.
-Patricia an amateur artist herself was to become one of his most famous models.
+1937: After divorcing Hilda Carline he marries Patricia Preece though they never live together and never consummated the marriage.
+The honeymoon is spent in St. Ives in Cornwall.
+Patricia, an amateur artist herself, was to become one of his most famous models.

-1938: Again exhibited at the Venice Biennale.
-Stayed in Hampstead with friends.
+1938: He again exhibits at the Venice Biennale.
+He stays in Hampstead with friends.

-1940: He was commissioned during the Second World War by the War Artist’s Advisory Committee to paint scenes at the Lithgow shipbuilding yard in Port Glasgow, Scotland.
+1940: He is commissioned during the Second World War by the War Artist’s Advisory Committee to paint scenes at the Lithgow shipbuilding yard in Port Glasgow, Scotland where he is treated well by the workers.

-1942: Spencer returned to Cookham where he stayed with his cousin, although he still made frequent trips to the Lithgow yard.
+1942: Spencer returns to Cookham where he stays with his cousin, although he still makes frequent trips to the Lithgow yard.

-1945: Spencer moved to Cliveden View in Cookham.
+1945: Spencer moves to Cliveden View in Cookham.

-1947: The Sandham Memorial Chapel was presented to the National Trust.
+1947: The Sandham Memorial Chapel is presented to the National Trust.

-1950: He was awarded the C.B.E.
-Rejoined the Royal Academy and elected as a full Member.
+1950: He is awarded the C.B.E.
+He rejoins the Royal Academy and is elected as a full Member.
 Death of Hilda after a long period of illness.

-1954: Spencer visited China as part of a cultural delegation.
+1954: Spencer visits China as part of a cultural delegation.

 1955: A major retrospective exhibition of Spencer’s work is held at the Tate Gallery in London.

 1958: He is Knighted by the Queen.
 He is elected an Associate of the Royal College of Art.

-1959: Spencer moved back into the house of his childhood now renamed “Fernley”.
+1959: Spencer moves back into the house of his childhood now renamed “Fernley”.

 When and Where did he Die?

-14th December 1959, Canadian War Memorial Hospital Cliveden, Berkshire, England.
+14th December 1959, Canadian War Memorial Hospital, Cliveden, Berkshire, England of cancer.

 Age at Death: